 - postgraduate entry

 - professional qualifications.

-Graduate training entrants join management training programmes run by employers.
-They will then often take the professional qualifications of the relevant institute.
+Graduate training entrants join management training programmes run by employers, and will then often take the professional qualifications of the relevant institute.

 Postgraduate entry applicants will have completed an MSc or an MBA.
 Those without a first degree can often enter a postgraduate programme provided that they are up to the academic demands of the course.

 Graduates with management experience may well see transport and logistics as their logical next career step and will need to gain the extra knowledge to make it possible.

 If you already have A-levels, you may want to start work at once.
 In which case your best route into management might well be on-the-job experience.

 Professional qualifications must reflect the needs of the profession and employers, so they are under frequent scrutiny to ensure they are relevant and provide the right standards.
 They can enable people like you to translate your Service skills into their civilian equivalents.

 CILT and the Chartered Institute of Procurement & Supply (CIPS) offer qualifications at a number of levels that are valued in the industry.
 Both institutes will allow exemptions to various levels of qualification and individual subjects based on prior learning and experience.

 Chartered Institute of Logistics and Transport (CILT) in the UK